Formatting Your Resume: Which Type is Right for You?

 In today’s competitive job market, a concrete resume is a must.
 Not only do you need to stand out to a hiring manager, but before you ever make it to that point, you must first stand out to the Applicant Tracking System (ATS).
 Applicant Tracking Systems are automated software applications that scan incoming resumes to ensure the applicant is a good fit for the job description.

-Formatting Your Resume for ATS
+###Choosing the Right Resume Style for ATS

 Unlike the elaborate paper resumes we once prepared, the general rule of electronic resumes is the simpler, the better.
 There is no need for color-coding and perfect margins—the ATS does not care.
 Start by determining which type of resume best fits your situation:

-More Resume Formatting Tricks
+###Resume Formatting Tricks

 The main point of an ATS is to quickly scan a great deal of information – it’s your job to make that information easy to scan.
 The trick here is uniformity and simplicity.
 Consider these tips when formatting your resume:

-2. Avoid headers and footers on the document.
-All information should go into the body of the page.
+1. **Avoid headers and footers on the document.** All information should go into the body of the page.
 When separating sections, is to bold each section, with rounded bullet points underneath each bolded section.

-3. Word Choice is Key.
-Weave keywords into them into context that highlights your accomplishments.
+1. **Word Choice is Key.** Weave keywords into them into context that highlights your accomplishments.
 Don’t abbreviate job titles - many ATS programs don’t understand abbreviations and you might miss out on a keyword match.
 Spell everything out, including your job titles, academic degrees, and affiliations.

-4. Save as an ATS-friendly file type.
-The .docx format provides the most accurate scan in an ATS.
+1. **Save as an ATS-friendly file type.** The .docx format provides the most accurate scan in an ATS.
 A PDF format looks far more polished but will not parse as well as a .docx file through an ATS.

-Optimizing Your Resume Through Keywords
+###Optimizing Your Resume Through Keywords

 This is where the magic happens within the ATS.
 The goal is to include as many role function requirements and skills as possible that apply to you throughout your resume.